 Fellowships are awards that typically require no service.
 The Graduate School offers many fellowships for students.
 Most of these fellowships are awarded on the basis of academic merit and potential for scholarship.

 Graduate assistantships are the primary source of funding for graduate students at UT and are offered by academic departments and administrative offices of the university.
 An assistantship is a financial award to a graduate student for part-time work in teaching, administration, or research while pursuing an advanced degree.
 Appointments are normally on a one-fourth to one-half time basis, usually requiring 10 – 20 hours of service per week (see Graduate Stipends).
 The annual stipend is payable in either nine or twelve monthly installments.
-In addition to the stipend, Graduate Teaching Assistants (GTA), Graduate Teaching Associates (GTAssoc), Graduate Assistants (GA), and Graduate Research Assistants (GRA), with appointments on a one-fourth time basis or higher, are entitled to a waiver of maintenance fees and tuition for the period of appointment in accordance with university policy.
+In addition to the stipend, Graduate Teaching Assistants (GTA), Graduate Teaching Associates (GTAssoc), Graduate Assistants (GA), and Graduate Research Assistants (GRA), with appointments on a one-fourth time basis or higher, are entitled to a waiver of maintenance, tuition, mandatory fees, and differential tuition for the period of appointment.
 These appointments also include a benefit of health insurance for the student.

 For graduate assistantships offered by departments, you will wish to contact your department or visit their website.
 However, there are often graduate assistantships offered by administrative offices around the university.
 While there is no central point of contact for information on positions in these offices, some positions are filled periodically in college advising centers, admission offices, residence halls, and other service offices.
 The Graduate School works with these offices to post announcements for these positions to help you locate opportunities that might suit you.